-- · Value the importance of health & safety protocols (DR 2032 Stagecraft). - Organize and manage time and tasks effectively (DR 2461 Introduction to Theatre Practice, DR 2011 The Space of Performance, DR 2010 Movement for the Stage).
+- Demonstrate knowledge of the principles and terminology of health & safety protocols (DR 2032 Introduction to Theatre Production). - Organize time and tasks effectively (DR 2010 Movement for the Stage, DR 2012 Introduction to the Craft of Acting, DR 2032 Introduction to Theatre Production, DR 2111 The Space of Performance, DR 2336 Introduction to Performance).

-The Intermediate level includes the Diploma in Higher Education in Theatre Arts and the Bachelor Ordinary (non-Honours) degree in Theatre Arts
+The Intermediate level includes the Diploma in Higher Education in Theatre Arts and the Bachelor Ordinary (non-Honours) degree in Theatre Arts.